🌋 1. Mineralogy and Paleontology 🩕

 • Inorganic : generally not derived from living organisms.

-• Defined chemical composition : for example, calcite has the chemical formula CaCO₃.
+• Defined Chemical Composition : for example, calcite has the chemical formula CaCO₃.

-1.3 - The main fields of mineralogy
+1.3 - The main areas of mineralogy

-Mineralogy includes several complementary branches:
+Mineralogy includes several complementary branches :

 • Crystallography : study of the crystalline structures of minerals.

-• Classification of minerals : grouping according to their chemical families such as silicates, carbonates, sulfides, oxides, halides.
+• Classification of minerals: grouping according to their chemical families such as silicates, carbonates, sulfides, oxides, halides.

-• Mineral genesis : study of the formation of minerals in different geological contexts.
+• Mineral genesis: study of the formation of minerals in different geological contexts.

 1.4 - The 7 crystal systems